karol-rosiak/Testomania-API/README.md

 # Testomania API
 A little API project for a quiz site.
 # Overview
 The API was done using python flask.
-The API gets data from mysql database.
+The API gets data from MySQL database.
 I used mysql.connector to fetch data from it.
-Client side of this project was done in PHP.
+Client side of this project was done mostly in PHP.
+One page was done in JavaScript and AJAX.
 # How to run
 - To run the server you need a python interpreter and compile it.
 I developed it on PyCharm.
 - To run the client you need a php server.
 I used xampp which provieds apache server